Mac Studio won’t recognize Samsung smart TV after HDMI cable extension

 Some displays and TVs include their own private "sleep" settings for the display alone.
 This can allow the display to enter its own sleep mode, on top of the Mac's not sending it data.
 A display that is sleeping on its own can generally not respond to the Mac's query, and will stay dark.

-Mac won’t recognize Samsung SMRT TV
+Mac Studio won’t recognize Samsung smart TV after HDMI cable extension

 Welcome to Apple Support Community